-As with most RTS’, once you have enough resources coming in you’ll want to focus on the tech tree, which is unique for each different faction.
 Tech trees consist mostly of units and spells (as well as a single building for each faction).
 Units vary from standard melee and ranged fighters, to specialised casters and heavy warriors.
-Each unit has its own strengths and weaknesses when set against the enemy equivalent, and the key is to maintain a strong combination to counter the units your enemy makes.
-Purchasing a unit (or anything else in the game for that matter) is a simple matter of pointing the cursor at the appropriate icon and then pressing the A button.
-Again, it’s important to stress that once purchased the unit functions autonomously in battle, fighting its way from the left side of the screen to the right without player control.
+Each unit has its own strengths and weaknesses when set against the enemy equivalent, and the key is to maintain a strong combination to counter enemy units.

-That doesn’t engage you much in the battle, though.
-This is where the spells come in.
-Each faction has four standard spells and one spell with the potential to cause huge amounts of damage to the enemy, the best of which has to be the Aztec’s boulder spell, which sends a boulder hurtling across the battlefield, knocking down everything in its path (including your units, unless you manage to press A in time for the boulder to jump over them) until it smashes into a solid structure.
-Other, more standard spells include things like the Viking ability to strike an enemy unit with lightning, the Aztec ability to perform mind control and turn an enemy unit against his own side, and the Chinese ability to rain arrows down on the enemy.
-The good thing about the spells is that they’re completely controlled by the player (unless they’re spells that come with a unit, such as the Aztec Necromancer, in which case they’re triggered automatically), and this is how, along with selecting the combination of units and upgrades, you are able to make an impact on the battlefield.
+Each of the three factions (Vikings, Chinese, and Aztecs) has four standard spells and one superior spell with the potential to cause huge amounts of damage to the enemy, the best of which is the Aztec’s boulder spell, which sends a boulder hurtling across the battlefield, knocking down everything in its path (including your units, unless you manage to press X in time for the boulder to jump over them) until it smashes into a solid structure.
+Other, more standard spells, include the Viking ability to strike an enemy unit with lightning, the Aztec ability to perform mind control and turn an enemy unit against his own side, and the Chinese ability to rain arrows upon the enemy.

-At 1,000 Points ($10/£7), Swords & Soldiers is pretty good value for money considering the amount of content on offer.
-You get a story-driven campaign mode, spanning three different factions, which should take a good five or six hours to complete.
-On top of that there are also three single player mini-games (called challenges) which you unlock as you progress through the campaign.
-The Chinese mini-game is a survival game, a concept that’s taken from some of the missions you complete in the campaign.
-The Aztec mini-game is based on their boulder spell, where you’re challenged to crush the enemy units whilst trying to avoid your own units.
-Finally, the Viking mini-game is the most interesting one, here you’re given control of just a single unit and the goal is to negotiate a course of enemy units, utilising the spells you’re given and unlock during the mini-game.
+At $10, Swords & Soldiers is pretty good value for money considering the amount of content on offer.
+There’s a full story mode, spanning three different factions, which takes around five or six hours to complete.
+There are also three single player mini-games, each tied to a different faction.
+The Chinese mini-game is a survival game; a concept taken from some of the missions you complete in the campaign.
+The Aztec mini-game is based on their boulder spell: you are challenged to crush enemy units whilst trying to avoid your own.
+Finally, the Viking mini-game, which is the most interesting, gives you control of just a single unit and tasks you with negotiating a course of enemy units, utilising the spells you’re given, as well as those which you unlock during the mini-game itself.